simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 **Storage:** the library implementing storage is oblivious to the schema structure.
 To traverse the configuration, it incrementally scans across members until the resolver reports an out-of-bounds index.
 There are two passes for each collection type.
 In one pass, all primitive fields are written into the store (or read from it) and their sizes added to an offset; in a second pass, all collection sub-fields are recursively explored.

-This storage scheme relies on the offset of every field being consistent; the library will first load a stored instance by scanning the init instance.
+This storage scheme relies on the offset of every field being consistent across all variants of the schema; the library will first load a stored instance by scanning the init instance.
 This property is guaranteed by the memory layout of instance structures.
 Variadic structures (such as lists) claim the entire footprint possible across all schema instances.
 The storage code ignores data fields indicating current use (list length), and always walks and stores the whole footprint (list capacity).

 The accessor scanning function, `scan_config`, is also straightforward (the iterator implementation for `accessor_foreach` is not):
 ```